fariz-codes/nda/README.md

 **Note** If the machine is restarted or NDA is stopped, it will stop all the projects started by the NDA.

+:pushpin: Configuration option to run NDA on system boot is added in version 0.3.0

 ## How it works

 - When you start **NDA**, it will launch a web application in the machine where it's installed.